0xERR0R/blocky/docs/configuration.md

 If a client matches multiple client name or CIDR groups, a warning is logged and the first found group is used.

+### Upstream connection timeout

+Blocky will wait 2 seconds (default value) for the response from the external upstream DNS server.
+You can change this value by setting the `timeout` configuration parameter (in **duration format**).

+!!! example

+    ```yaml
+    upstreams:
+      timeout: 5s
+      groups:
+        default:
+          - 46.182.19.48
+          - 80.241.218.68
+    ```

 ### Upstream strategy

 Blocky supports different upstream strategies (default `parallel_best`) that determine how and to which upstream DNS servers requests are forwarded.